-You may not have time to discuss all these questions today.
-Prioritize authentic and faith-filled sharing over the number of discussion points covered.
-Invite participants to contemplate the remaining discussion questions between sessions.
+Post-Video Discussion Questions (You may not have time to discuss all these questions today.
+That is just fine!
+Prioritize authentic and faith-filled sharing over quantity of discussion points covered.
+Feel free to invite participants to contemplate remaining discussion questions between sessions.):